FNScence/CSAFAP-config-package/README.md

   > Make sure you're NOT using the command `host_writeconfig` within your autoexec.

 - Q7: Which movement (strafing) config should I use?
   > They all have their up- and downsides.
-It's best to try them out yourself and see which ones you prefer.
+It's best to try them out yourself and see which ones you prefer, but here is a detailed list of what they do:
   >
-  > Personally, I would recommend `autostop AD`, which is simple and effective.
-Even if you counter-strafe yourself, which you should, it will correct basically any mistakes.
-  > If you're confident in your own counter-strafing, you can try `autostop WS nulls AD`, which will help when getting caught in diagonal movement and the nulls help a little extra.
+  > **- autostopAD:** Counter-strafes automatically when letting go of initial strafe key and also stopps fast when overlapping both strafe keys. **I consider this the best option**, because it corrects any imperfect counter-strafes from you and works the same if you still counter-strafe manually (which you should do).

+  > **- nullAD:** After holding down the initial strafe key, pressing the opposite strafe key will deactivate the initial one.
+For counter-strafing, this only corrects the human error of not letting go of the initial strafe key, but you still have to release the opposite one at the correct timing.
+It is good for extremely fast jiggles (holding down one strafe key and quickly tapping the opposite one), not too useful in CS though (maybe for pistol round AD spam).

+  > **- autonullAD:** Combines the previous two, so it will auto counter-strafe when releasing the initial strafe key, but it will work the same as nulls/snap-tap when pressing both at the same time.

+  > **- autostopWS_nullAD:** This version auto counter-strafes your forward/backward movement, so it will help immensely if you get caught in +W or diagonal movement, while the nulls help with AD counter-strafing.
+This might be the best version if you're very confident in your own AD counter-strafing (and like the null functionality).

+  > **- autostopWASD:** Counter-strafes automatically in 8 directions.
+On some occasions (pressing W+A, then releasing A and only running forward without moving the mouse in between before also letting go of W) will result in a faulty sidestep.
+Because of this reason, **I don't recommend using this version**.

+  > **- desubtick:** Very similar to default movement, but the WASD movement inputs will wait for the next tick to register instead of being subticked and registered immediatelly.
+Some users report a more cs:go-like movement feel.

 - Q8: How to calculate yaw/pitch values?
   > $$ X = \frac{a}{s \cdot m\\_yaw} $$